 Sunday Supply Unloading (Day after Ride Day)

-Captains: Duncan Hicks and Taylor Stockett
+Captains: Kara Coffee and Taylor Stockett

 Finish Line Cheerleaders (Ride Day)

-Captains: Duncan Hicks, Taylor Stockett
+Captains: Kara Coffee, Taylor Stockett

 While crew members are not required to raise money for the cause, many do.
 Last year's crew raised over $36,000!
 You have two choices to make when you register: 1) the volunteer crew you'd like to be on, and 2) your registration status.
 When you review your registration options in the registration system, you'll see the chance to register for one of our specific volunteer crews.
 Your volunteer crew doesn't affect your personal registration status (either individual participant or on a team), so if you have a friend you'd like to team up with for your fundraising goal you can definitely do that - even if they're a rider!